ytxiuxiu/grunt-cloudinary-upload/README.md

 > Uploads images, fonts, css, js files to Cloudinary which are referenced in html and css files, and also upgrade these references automatically!

-** Note: This project is deing developed.
-Currently, it supports uploading source files which are referenced in css files only.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`